What Is Pyloric Stenosis?

 The doctor also might order blood tests to check levels of electrolytes (minerals that help keep fluids balanced and vital organs working properly).
 An electrolyte imbalance often happens due to the ongoing vomiting of stomach acid and dehydration, and needs to be corrected.

 When an infant is diagnosed with pyloric stenosis, either by ultrasound or barium swallow, the baby will be admitted to the hospital and prepared for surgery.
 Any dehydration or electrolyte problems in the blood will be corrected with intravenous (IV) fluids, usually within 24 hours.

 The surgery can also be done through laparoscopy.
-This is a technique that uses a tiny scope placed in an incision in the belly button, allowing the doctor to see the area of the pylorus.
+This technique uses a tiny scope placed through a small cut in the belly button, letting the doctor see the area of the pylorus.
 Using other small instruments placed in nearby incisions, the doctor can complete the surgery.

 Most babies return to normal feedings fairly quickly, usually 3 to 4 hours after the surgery.
 Because of swelling at the surgery site, a baby may still vomit small amounts for a day or so.
 If there are no complications, most babies who have had pyloromyotomy can return to a normal feeding schedule and go home within 24 to 48 hours of the surgery.

 If you're breastfeeding, you might worry about continuing while your baby is hospitalized.
 The hospital staff should be able to provide a breast pump and help you use it so that you can continue to express milk until your baby can feed regularly.

 After a successful pyloromyotomy, your baby won't need to follow any special feeding schedules.
 Your doctor will probably want to examine your child at a follow-up appointment to make sure the surgical site is healing properly and that your baby is feeding well and maintaining or gaining weight.